% !TEX program = pdflatex

 \begin{abstract}

 This study reformulates the Recursive Generative Emergence (RGE) framework as a measurable dynamical model for recursive cognition.
 Using the OnToLogic~V1.0 symbolic architecture, contradiction-triggered recursive refinement (CTRR) is defined as a controllable input driving non-linear resonance within recursive feedback systems.
-The governing equation
+The governing equation is

 \end{abstract}